ajduncan/nsvm/README.md

 ## Report Generation ##

-Statistics on dropped packets, protocols, etc can be gathered and reported by parsing the manet.tr file, using the tran.py utility.
+Statistics on dropped packets, protocols, etc can be gathered and reported by parsing the simulation.tr file, using the tran.py utility.

     $ vagrant ssh